 The rules of procedure prescribe that the Supervisory Board may form committees as and when necessary.
-The Supervisory Board currently has no committees.
-Because of the limited authority of the Supervisory Board, it does not appear appropriate to subdivide it further.
+Owing to the aforementioned limited authority, and since a corresponding need has not yet arisen, the Supervisory Board currently has no committees.

 The German Stock Corporation Act (Aktiengesetz) prescribes that the Supervisory Board of a publicly listed company must have at least one independent member on its Supervisory Board who has professional expertise in accounting or auditing.
 Theo Siegert satisfies these requirements and is furthermore the Chairman of the Finance Committee of the Board of Partners of E. Merck KG.